cryspen/verify-rust-std/testable-simd-models/README.md

 ```

 Notably, we model a strongly typed version of `simd_add`, in contrast to the compiler
-intrinsic which is too generic and unimplementable in safe Rust:
+intrinsic, which is too generic and unimplementable in safe Rust:

 ```rust
 /// Adds two simd vectors elementwise.